mayu-live/framework/gems/mayu-live/lib/mayu/client/src/README.md

 - opens a server command stream,
 - applies incoming command batches,
-- sends user callbacks/navigation/ping events back to the server,
+- sends user callbacks, navigations, and pings back to the server,
 - reconnects and restores state when possible.

 ## High-Level Flow